 This explains why most professional players always go for slate over MDF.
 Hence, the cost of the slate pool table is higher than the MDF tables.

 Note: There are still some variations in slate tables.
-Some slate tables are constructed with natural slate, while others have the synthetic substitutes.
+Some slate tables are constructed with natural slate, while others have synthetic substitutes.
 Also, these slate tables can either be one piece, two, three, or four pieces of slate.
 Here, the thicker slate pool tables cost, the more.

 3. The Felt Grade Used

 The material used for the actual playing surface (the felt) of a table is another important factor that comes into play in determining how much the pool table cost is.
 The felt dictates the easy of play and how the balls will most likely move on a table.
-Tables with a top-quality grade of felts last longer with the better playing surface and cost more than those with lower felt grades.
+Tables with a top-quality grade of felts last longer with a better playing surface and cost more than those with lower felt grades.

 The two main types of felt grades are woolen and worsted felt. woolen is usually the cheaper of the two and can be durable but is prone to pilling.

 Worsted felt is usually more expensive and is of higher quality.
 It is smoother and allows the balls to travel faster over it.
 Professional tables will use a worsted felt cloth.
+Worsted felt is considered the best pool table felt.

 4. Table Size

 The standard size for a tournament pool table is 4.5ft (1.37 m) x 9ft (2.74 m).
 However, there are other pool tables of various sizes and designs, such as the 3ft (0.91 m) x 6ft (1.83 m).
-For an individual buying a pool table for home use, the tournament sized table isn’t the best option because of the required space.
+For an individual buying a pool table for home use, the tournament-sized table isn’t the best option because of the required space.
 I strongly recommend you go for table sizes- one that the available space in your home will accommodate and also allow you to play the game.

 Larger tables require extra materials in their construction.
 This means an increase in weight, an increase in cost, and additional shipping/transportation costs.
 Regardless of the felt used, the quality, and other factors, large tables are usually more expensive than smaller tables.